j4w8n/supakit/README.md

 ```

 ### Server-side usage
 The built-in Supabase server client relies on `$env/dynamic/public`.
 It also sets `persistSession`, `autoRefreshToken` and `detectSessionInUrl` to `false`.
-The currently logged-in user is automatically "signed in" to this client; so any further auth calls, like `getSession()`, `updateUser()`, etc will work on the server-side - just be aware that no `onAuthStateChange()` events will reach the client-side Supabase client.
+The currently logged-in user is automatically "signed in" to this client; so any further auth calls, like `getSession()`, `updateUser()`, etc will work on the server-side - just be aware that no `onAuthStateChange()` events will reach the browser client; nor will any updated data sync with the browser client.

 ```js
 /* some server-side load file, for example +layout.server.ts */